wavebyrd/great_expectations/CONTRIBUTING_CODE.md

     - [MAINTENANCE] for PRs that focus on updating repository settings or related changes.

-    - [CONTRIB] for the contribution of Custom Expectations and supporting work into the `contrib/` directory.
+    - [CONTRIB] for the contribution of supporting work into the `contrib/` directory.

     - [HACKATHON] for submissions to an active Great Expectations Hackathon.